Yoctol/ansible-docker-postgres/README.md

 Role Variables
 --------------

 `use_datastore_container`: Optional, whether to use a separate container to store postgresql data files.
 Default true.
 `datastore_container_name`: Optional, the container name to store data.
 Default 'dbstore'.
 `postgres_container_name`: Optional, the container name where postgresql running in.
 Default 'postgres'.
 `expose_host_port`: Optional, the port to expose postgresql to the host.
 Default not expose postgresql to the host.
 `postgres_docker_tag`: Optional, the postgres docker image tag name to use.
+Default 'latest'.
-Default 'latest' `postgres_docker_env`:  Optional, a dict of env var to be passed into postgresql container.
-Check https://hub.docker.com/_/postgres/.
+`postgres_docker_env`:  Optional, a dict of env var to be passed into postgresql container.
+Check [postgres docker page](https://hub.docker.com/_/postgres).

 Dependencies